- Civil and Criminal Penalties for Violation of Federal Copyright Laws

 Finding information on a copyright holder's original intention is often difficult.
 Creative Commons provides a search tool which clearly identifies the author's rights (in many cases the works are free to use).
 Additionally, Copyright.com is a clearinghouse for contacting copyright holders.

 Infringements of copyright laws include, but are not limited to, making unauthorized copies of any copyrighted material (including software, text, images, audio, and video), and displaying or distributing copyrighted materials over computer networks without the author's permission except as provided in limited form by copyright fair use restrictions.
-The unauthorized sharing of peer-to-peer file copyrighted works, including music, pictures, and movies, is a violation of the SF State Acceptable Use Policy and CSU policy and is illegal under current Copyright Law.
+The unauthorized sharing of peer-to-peer file copyrighted works, including music, pictures, and movies, is a violation of the SF State Responsible Use Policy (RUP) and CSU policy and is illegal under current Copyright Law.